Rami24t/Social-Network-Page-Imitation/README.md

 - Prepare and explain basic html structure and basic css structure for the other page that the other team member is working on
 - Prepare the presentation of your work and your page.
 - Help with the making of and the presentation of the other pages.

-## Antonio:

 - Prepare plans and designs a and give tips for implementation.
 - Give suppport and help in the implementation of the other page.
 - Make snapshots and designs.
+- Gather needed raw materials.
-- Make a facebook page inside facebook (The Pink Panther Facebook site)
+- Make a facebook page inside facebook (The Pink Panther Facebook site).
 - Prepare the presentation of your work and your page.
+- Make the Sudio Ghibli Page.
+- Make necessary icons, logos, and images.

 Tips: